disrpt/sharedtask2023/data/ita.pdtb.luna/README.md

 ## DISRPT 2023 shared task information

-This corpus is a new addition for the 2023 shared task.
-The dialogs are split into training ( section 02) and development ( section 01).
+For the 2023 shared task, the dialogs were split into training ( section 02) and development ( section 01).
 A test set will be made available during the evaluation step of the shared task.

 Tokenization, sentence segmentation, POS tagging and syntactic dependency parses are made available using Stanza.